2030 AGENDA FOR SUSTAINABLE DEVELOPMENT AND THE SUSTAINABLE DEVELOPMENT GOALS (SDGs)

 AUSTRALIA's FIRST VOLUNTARY NATIONAL REVIEW

-Australia will deliver its first VNR on the 2030 Agenda at the UN High Level Political Forum on Sustainable Development in July 2018.
+Australia delivered its first Voluntary National Review (VNR) on the 2030 Agenda at the UN High Level Political Forum on Sustainable Development in July 2018.
 The VNR provides an opportunity to highlight Australia's achievements, priorities and challenges – both domestically and internationally – in advancing the 2030 Agenda.
-Australia’s VNR will contain input from a whole-of-government perspective, and also include information from Business, Non-Government Organisations and Academia, to give a broader and more complete picture of Australia’s work towards the 2030 Agenda.
+Australia’s VNR contains input from a whole-of-government perspective, and also includes information from Business, Non-Government Organisations and Academia, to give a broader and more complete picture of Australia’s work towards the 2030 Agenda.